sidatasciencelab/SCI_skunks/README.md

 #### model_prop_aug_train.tflite

-model_prop_aug_train.tflite is a tensorflow lite model which was trained with the following specifications:
+model_prop_aug_train.tflite is a tensorflow lite model which was trained with the following specifications using the LILA BC annotated dataset:

 train_data = train_data,
 validation_data=validation_data,